parikshitpagare/smart-home-automation-rtos/README.md

 </p>

 <p align="center">
 Home automation system developed on ESP32 microcontroller using freeRTOS with smart features.
-The entire system is controlled wirelessly via Bluetooth with a dedicated android app.
+The entire system is controlled wirelessly via Bluetooth with a dedicated Android app.
 </p>

 &nbsp;